ibm-cloud-docs/AnalyticsEngine/spark-app-rest-api.md

 The environment variables can be set using `"spark.executorEnv.[EnvironmentVariableName]"` configuration (application_details > env) also.
 They will, however, be accessible only to the tasks running on the executor and not the driver.
 {: note}

+The environment variable names in the Shell consist of uppercase letters, digits, and the <underscore> ( '_' ) and do not begin with a digit.
+{: note}

 Example of pyspark application that accesses the environment variables that are passed using the `"os.getenv"` call.

 ``` from pyspark.sql import SparkSession